StevanFreeborn/blog.stevanfreeborn.com/src/Blog/wwwroot/posts/providing-real-time-feedback-about-long-running-task-with-signal-r/index.md

 }
 ```

 Now let's start with the client and add a button that when clicked will add a task to the queue.
-We will also display the status of the task.
-We will use the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) to manage the state of the task.
+I will also display the status of the task.
+I'll use the [Vue Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html) to manage the state of the task.

 ```vue
 <script setup lang="ts">